-Indeed modernisation had always combined constructive dimensions (accumulation of capital and progress of productivities) with destructive aspects (reducing labour to the statute of a commodity sold on the market, often destroying the natural ecological basis needed for the reproduction of life and production, polarising wealth on a global level).
-Modernisation had always simultaneously "integrated" those for whom employment was created by the very expansion of markets, and "excluded" those who, having lost their positions in the previous systems, were not integrated in the new labour force.
+Indeed modernization had always combined constructive dimensions (accumulation of capital and progress of productivities) with destructive aspects (reducing labor to the status of a commodity sold on the market, often destroying the natural ecological basis needed for the reproduction of life and production, polarizing wealth on a global level).
+Modernization had always simultaneously 'integrated' those for whom employment was created by the very expansion of markets and 'excluded' those who, having lost their positions in the previous systems, were not integrated in the new labor force.
 But, in its ascending phase, capitalist global expansion did integrate along with its excluding processes.
-But now, with respect to the area of Third World peasant societies, it would be massively excluding, including only insignificant minorities.
+Now, by contrast, with respect to the area of Third World peasant societies, it would be massively excluding, incorporating only insignificant minorities.

-The question raised here is precisely whether this trend continues and will continue to operate with respect to the three billion human beings still producing and living in the frame of peasant societies, in Asia, Africa and Latin America.

-Indeed, what would happen as of now, should "agriculture and food production" be treated as any other form of production submitted to the rules of competition in an open-deregulated market as it has been decided in principle at the WTO conference (Doha, November 2001)?
+The question raised here is precisely whether this trend continues and will continue to operate with respect to the 3 billion human beings still producing and living in the frame of peasant societies, in Asia, Africa, and Latin America.
+What would happen as of now should 'agriculture and food production' be treated as any other form of production submitted to the rules of competition in an open, deregulated market as has been decided in principle at the WTO conference (Doha, November 2001)?
 Would such principles foster the acceleration of production?

-Indeed one can imagine some twenty million new additional modern farmers, producing whatever the three billion present peasants can offer on the market beyond ensuring their own (poor) self-subsistence.
-The conditions for the success of such an alternative would necessitate the transfer of important pieces of good land to the new agriculturalists (and these lands have to be taken out of the hands of present peasant societies), access to capital markets (to buy equipments) and access to the consumers markets.
-Such agriculturalists would indeed "compete" successfully with the billions of present peasants.
-But what would happen to those?

-Under the circumstances, admitting the general principle of competition for agricultural products and foodstuffs, as imposed by WTO, means accepting that billions of "noncompetitive" producers be eliminated within the short historic time of a few decades.
-What will become of these billions of humans beings, the majority of whom are already poor among the poor, but who feed themselves with great difficulty, and worse still, what will be the plight of the one third of this population (since three-quarters of the underfed population of the world are rural dwellers)?
-In fifty years" time, no relatively competitive industrial development, even in the fanciful hypothesis of a continued growth of 7 % annually for three-quarters of humanity, could absorb even one-third of this reserve.

-The major argument presented to legitimate the WTO-competition doctrine alternative is that such development did happen in XIXth century Europe and finally produced a modern-wealthy urban-industrial-post-industrial society as well as a modern agriculture able to feed the nation and even to export.
-Why should not this pattern be repeated in the contemporary Third World countries, in particular for the emerging nations?
+Indeed one can imagine some 20 million new additional modern farmers, producing whatever the 3 billion present peasants can offer on the market beyond ensuring their own (poor) self-subsistence.
+The conditions for the success of such an alternative would necessitate the transfer of important pieces of good land to the new agriculturalists (and these lands have to be taken out of the hands of present peasant societies), access to capital markets (to buy equipment), and access to the consumers' markets.
+Such agriculturalists would indeed 'compete' successfully with the billions of present peasants.
+But what would happen to these billions of humans beings, the majority of whom are already poor among the poor, but who feed themselves with great difficulty, and worse still, what will be the plight of the one-third of this population (since three-quarters of the underfed population of the world are rural dwellers)?
+In 50 years' time, no relatively competitive industrial development, even on the fanciful hypothesis of a continued growth of 7% annually for three-quarters of humanity, could absorb even one-third of this reserve.
+The major argument presented to legitimize the WTO-competition doctrine alternative is that such development did happen in nineteenth-century Europe and eventually produced a modern, wealthy, urban-industrial, post-industrial society as well as a modern agriculture able to feed the nation and even to export.
+Why should not this pattern be repeated in contemporary Third World countries, in particular in the emerging nations?